 The “raunchy teen comedy" cycle was a good three years past its peak when MALIBU BIKINI SHOP had its limited theatrical run in the fall of 1986.
 This slight film follows the genre’s conventions: liberation of the repressed (not humorless Blee, surprisingly), plenty of shapely females in (and out of) bikinis and the usual surfeit of sexist humor.
 For example, Greenwood‘s use of unreliable clothing stitches and a two way dressing room mirror.
 And of course, the slobs beat the snobs in the end.
 As was the case from the earliest genre entries like H.O.T.S. and THE SENIORS, old pros like Robinson, Goldenberg and Nelson are on hand to provide the genuine laughs.
 Matter of fact, the funniest thing in the film is probably Nelson’s toupee (with Robinson's combover a close second).

 |Dude, you're in a bikini shop!
 Why stick your nose in a BOOK?|

 |Galyn Gorg at left.
 Any excuse to show another pic of her will suffice.|

 To sum it up, you had to be there.
 And a guy.
-If you were, and you are, you would probably welcome the arrival of MALIBU BIKINI SHOP to DVD.
+If you were, and you are, you would probably welcome the release of MALIBU BIKINI SHOP on DVD.

 So….why isn’t this on DVD?